 - Migration Agent for Exchange cannot process a message that is larger than 40MB.
-This limitation is set by Office 365 Exchange Web Services. - If you want to change an agent instance for a collection that is being processed, you should stop the agent, wait until the current session is finished and then specify the agent instance you need. - If a mailbox is added to more than one collection via groups or organizational units, the Migration Agent for Exchange processes this mailbox only for the collection that is the first in the synchronization order.

-One instance of Migration Agent for Exchange cannot process collections from on-premises Exchange migration and Microsoft Office 365 migration projects at the same time.

-Likewise, one set of public folder synchronization agents cannot process collections from on-premises Exchange migration and Microsoft Office 365 migration projects at the same time.
+This limitation is set by Office 365 Exchange Web Services. - If you want to change an agent instance for a collection that is being processed, you should stop the agent, wait until the current session is finished and then specify the agent instance you need. - If a mailbox is added to more than one collection via groups or organizational units, the Migration Agent for Exchange processes this mailbox only for the collection that is the first in the synchronization order. - One instance of Migration Agent for Exchange cannot process collections from on-premises Exchange migration and Microsoft Office 365 migration projects at the same time.
+You will need separate instances of Migration Agent for Exchange to process these migration projects. - Likewise, one set of public folder synchronization agents cannot process collections from on-premises Exchange migration and Microsoft Office 365 migration projects at the same time.